 The ROBD device shall act as a client for diagnostics services provided by the vehicle network, including those specified in Table 1, SAE J1939-73.

 The ROBD device initialization shall be performed prior to requesting diagnostic services from any ECU.
+Failure to complete any of the steps in 2.1.4.1 to 2.1.4.3 shall be defined as an initialization failure.

 Address claim: The ROBD device shall meet address claim and dynamic addressing requirements in SAE J1939-81.
+The ROBD device shall only claim address 249 or address 250.

 Verifying OBD compliance: The ROBD device shall send a global DM5 request as outlined in SAE J1939-3.